How Long Can You Live With Dilated Cardiomyopathy?

-I take Life Extension magnesium products because I have found them to be of quality and freshness.
+- I take Life Extension magnesium products because I have found them to be of quality and fresh.
 I also use

 - L-Carnitine is an amino acid that is part of the “awesome foursome”.
 Carnitine supports the mitochondria.

-This is the Ribose that I take.
+- This is the Ribose that I take.
 Ribose gives me so much energy.
 Ribose also supports the mitochondria.

 Dilated Cardiomyopathy Diet